 This is what I found:

-- Does not dry out your scalp – if you have dandruff then this will do just as good of a job if not better than another product specifically for dandruff and dry scalp
+- Does not dry out your scalp – if you have dandruff then this will do just as good a job, if not better, than another product specifically for dandruff and dry scalps.

-- You will notice some shine that wasn’t there before – not as much as you’ll get with Keratin products but some
+- You’ll notice some shine that wasn’t there before – not as much as you’ll get with keratin products, but some.

-- Your hair will be slightly less frizzy as you can see in the picture (if you have frizz like me!)
+- Your hair will be slightly less frizzy, as you can see in the picture (if you have frizz like me that is!).

-- You will notice that a little bit less hair breaks off when you brush it
+- You will notice less hair breakage when you’re brushing your hair.

-- You’ll notice an increase in energy and a burning desire to gallop around and start jumping fences (just kidding!)
+- You’ll experience an increase in energy and a burning desire to gallop around and start jumping fences (just kidding).